isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    that raw sockets will be used!
 The use of raw sockets to handle traffic from the directly connected clients is currently supported on Linux and BSD systems only.
-If raw sockets are not supported on the particular OS in use, the server will issue a warning and fall back to using IP/UDP sockets.
+If raw sockets are not supported on the particular OS in use, the server issues a warning and fall back to using IP/UDP sockets.

 In a typical environment, the DHCP server is expected to send back a